 The conscience of a town steeped in prejudice, violence and hypocrisy is pricked by the stamina of one man’s struggle for justice.
 But the weight of history will only tolerate so much.

 Why should every adult read To Kill a Mockingbird by Harper Lee?

 - It’s a book set in 1930’s yet is not obsolete: The plot of the book is fun, appealing yet profound and thought-provoking.
 The book made me laugh on several occasions, reminisce my own childhood on the other and made my heart cringe or come close to tears at others.
 The joy of reading this book lies in the fact how the parent in Atticus Finch gently rounds off every event with his wise words or moves.
 Set in a society that lived almost eighty years ago, the beliefs and principles followed by the Finch family are fresh, liberated and open-minded, relevant even in current times.

-- Pragmatic conversations: The beauty of the book lies in the easy flow, matter-of-fact conversations that at no point leave the realms of truthfulness and never come across as a pretense.
+- Pragmatic conversations: The beauty of the book lies in the easy flow, matter-of-fact conversations that at no point leave the realms of truthfulness and never come across as a pretence.
 I love how in the voice of Scout (an 8-year-old girl) the sincerity and innocence rises above everything.
 Moments when children get involved in fist fights or utter expletives in moments of rage, the adults in the family have come around explaining firmly yet reassuringly why they should behave otherwise.